A-gent/PdaNet-MODEM-PC-AUTOREBOOTER/README.md

 # PdaNet-MODEM-PC-AUTOREBOOTER
-Programmatically reboot the PC to allow for easy PdaNet connection to router WAN port.
+Programmatically reboot the PC to allow for easy PdaNet connection to router WAN port.<br>
+This is a companion app for the [PDANET MODEM PC HANDLER](https://github.com/A-gent/PDAnet-Modem-PC-Handler/tree/main)
 <br><br><br>

 ## SETUP